 Preparation

-Blossoming from the contemplation stage, the preparation stage occurs when the individual is ready to start putting together actionable items that they can work off of when ready to finally get the help they need.
+Blossoming from the contemplation stage, the preparation stage occurs when the individual is ready to start putting together actionable items they can work off of when ready to get the help they need finally.
 They have spent much time thinking about their addiction.
-Typically they will go over the pros and cons of their use, and looking up helpful resources often.
+Typically they will go over the pros and cons of their use and look up helpful resources often.
 Individuals begin thinking about what their personal change is going to look like.
-This includes whether they want to cut back on their substance abuse or stop use altogether.
-They also try to determine how they are going to go about taking those actions.
-Also specific to this stage is the individual’s efforts to begin putting in place supports that will help them accomplish their recovery goals.
+This includes whether they want to reduce their substance abuse or stop use altogether.
+They also try to determine how they will go about taking those actions.
+Also specific to this stage is the individual’s efforts to begin putting in place support to help them accomplish their recovery goals.
 This includes friends, family, and addiction specialists.

 Action